From Pennsylvania to Bleeding Kansas: The Journey of a Desk

 Books on Amazon to Help Me Research the Kennedy Desk

 I found some excellent resources for researching antique furniture and specifically Pennsylvania antique furniture on Amazon.
-My Kennedy ancestors were Scotch-Irish, so I steered clear of the Pennsylvania-Dutch reference books.
+My Kennedy ancestors were Scots-Irish, so I steered clear of the Pennsylvania-Dutch reference books.
 But I think that may be a mistake on my part not to check out those resources.
 The furniture styles may have just been dependent on what craftsmen were available.
 In addition, David Greacen Kennedy's wife Elizabeth Rosebaugh was German.

 The Kennedy DeskClick thumbnail to view full-size